anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * The alternative psalm, **Psalm 107.1-8**, is derived from the RCL, which has a 'Continuous' Old Testament reading from Joshua 3.7-17, about the crossing of the Jordan, followed by Psalm 107.1-7, 33-37, which says, 'The Lord turns rivers into wilderness' (33).
-* **1 Thessalonians 2.9-13** continues the series in 1 Thessalonians (without a gap)
+* **1 Thessalonians 2.9-13** continues the series in 1 Thessalonians (without a gap), and is about how both Paul and the word of God worked among the believers.
-* **Matthew 24.1-14** (RCL has Matthew 23.1-12, which fits less well with the themes of the Sundays before Advent, but the change leaves a gap in the lectionary provision.) **Micah 3.5-12** is the related reading for the RCL reading, Matthew 23.1-12, pronouncing judgment on the prophets and rulers, but it also fits with Matthew 24.1-14, declaring that 'Jerusalem shall become a heap of ruins'. **Psalm 43** calls out for deliverance 'from the deceitful and the wicked'.
+* **Matthew 24.1-14** continues the series in Matthew, and is about 'the sign of [Jesus'] coming and of the end of the age'.
+(RCL has Matthew 23.1-12, which fits less well with the themes of the Sundays before Advent, but the change leaves a gap in the lectionary provision.) **Micah 3.5-12** is the related reading for the RCL reading, Matthew 23.1-12, pronouncing judgment on the prophets and rulers, but it also fits with Matthew 24.1-14, declaring that 'Jerusalem shall become a heap of ruins'. **Psalm 43** calls out for deliverance 'from the deceitful and the wicked'.

 Year C